NoobSupreme1one/Omnigen/docs/LOCAL_DEVELOPMENT.md

 # Local Development with Supabase

-This guide explains how to set up and use the local Supabase environment for BookGen development.
+This guide explains how to set up and use the local Supabase environment for Omnigen development.

 ## 🚀 Quick Start